YZhu0225/reddit_text_classification/README.md

 ## Demo

-Link to youtube:
+Link to Youtube demo:

 [<img width="700" src="https://user-images.githubusercontent.com/112578003/207716480-a5ac9596-8095-46d5-9df9-d6973af38e3e.png">](https://youtu.be/0OY0CCK3lI4 "Reddit")

 ## Introduction

 Reddit is a place where people come together to have a variety of conversations on the internet.
 However, the negative impacts of abusive language on users in online communities are severe.
-As students passionate about data science, we are interested in detecting inappropriate and unprofessional Reddit posts and warning users based on the url of the posts.
+As students passionate about data science, we are interested in detecting inappropriate and unprofessional Reddit posts and warn users about explicit content in these posts.

-In this project, we created a text classifier Hugging Face Spaces app and Gradio interface that classifies not safe for work (NSFW) content, specifically text that is considered inappropriate and unprofessional.
+In this project, we created a text classifier Hugging Face Spaces app and a Gradio interface that classifies not safe for work (NSFW) content, specifically text that is considered inappropriate and unprofessional.
 We used a pre-trained DistilBERT transformer model for the sentiment analysis.
-The model was fine-tuned on Reddit posts and predicts 2 classes - which are NSFW and safe for work (SFW).
+The model was fine-tuned on Reddit posts and predicts 2 classes - NSFW and safe for work (SFW).

 ## Workflow
 <p align="center">